How Claude's new agent mode might change how we work with AI forever

 Writing that improves over time: Rather than starting each document from scratch, Claude could learn your writing style, remember your brand voice, and even suggest improvements based on patterns it notices in your work.

-I've been using various AI tools for about two years now, and the biggest friction point has always been the context switching.
-Jump into Claude for writing help, then Midjourney for images, then back to my regular apps to actually implement anything.
+Using various AI tools for about two years now, the biggest friction point has always been the context switching.
+Jump into Claude for writing help, then Midjourney for images, then back to regular apps to actually implement anything.
 It's exhausting.

 Agent mode could eliminate most of that friction.
 Instead of managing a bunch of different AI tools, you'd have one AI colleague who understands your work and can help across everything you do.